bloominstituteoftechnology/Newsfeed-Components/README.md

 ### Launching the project

 * Run `npm start` from the top level of the Newsfeed-Components folder
-* Open index.html in your browser
+* Navigate Chrome to the URL indicated in the output of the `npm start` command

 ### Part 1: The Articles Component